CloudEngineHub/fdm/README.md

 ### Citation
 ```
-TODO
+@inproceedings{roth2025fdm,
+  title={Learned Perceptive Forward Dynamics Model for Safe and Platform-aware Robotic Navigation},
+  author={Roth, Pascal and Frey, Jonas and Cadena, Cesar and Hutter, Marco},
+  booktitle={Robotics: Science and Systems (RSS 2025)},
+  year={2025}
+}
 ```

 ## Installation

 ### IsaacLab Extension (Training and Evaluation)

-The extension is developed with [IsaacLab version 2.0.1](https://github.com/isaac-sim/IsaacLab/tree/v2.0.1) (latest tested commit f1a4975eb7bae8509082a8ff02fd775810a73531).
+The extension is developed with [IsaacLab version 2.1.0](https://github.com/isaac-sim/IsaacLab/tree/v2.1.0) (latest tested commit 2e6946afb9b26f6949d4b1fd0a00e9f4ef733fcc).
 Future versions may work, but are not tested.
 IsaacLab runs on Ubuntu 20.04 - 24.04.

+NOTE: Please use an IsaacLab version where [PR2393](https://github.com/isaac-sim/IsaacLab/pull/2393) and [PR2394](https://github.com/isaac-sim/IsaacLab/pull/2394) have been merged, they contain changes necessary to run the scripts successfully.

 For details on the IsaacLab extensions, see the [README](exts/fdm/docs/README.md)